whoishe1/jordans_music/dbt/jordans_music/README.md

     - The dataset here doesn't matter, it acts as a default entry point for BigQuery schema. `dataset` and `schema` are interchangeable.

   - We should create an `dev` project and a `prod` project in BigQuery.
 BigQuery allows tables to be accessed from different projects.

+- Consider using [dbt-expectations](https://github.com/calogica/dbt-expectations) when writing more tests besides the basic tests dbt comes with.

 ### Version